HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 Additionally, if a student with a disability or an English Learner (EL) student with a documented language barrier is determined to require access to technology to ensure the provision of a free and appropriate public education, IEP, Limited English Proficiency Plan, or 504 teams should collaborate to consider appropriate identification and use of HCS-issued assistive technology to support a student’s unique needs.

 Will teachers or administrators take my child’s cell phone without my knowledge?
-What happens if my children’s phone is lost, stolen or broken?
+What happens if my children’s phone is lost, stolen, or broken?

 Bringing a cell phone or device to school is a personal choice, responsibility, and privilege.
 HCS assumes no liability for any personal devices brought to school.
-Teachers are not required to confiscate cell phones or devices but may request that students place them in a designated area within the classroom.
+Teachers are not required to confiscate cell phones or devices, but may request that students place them in a designated area within the classroom.
 Repeated refusal to turn off and properly store cell phones or devices will result in disciplinary consequences.

 Administrators may secure a student’s device in the office until the end of the school day or until a parent retrieves it.
 If school staff suspect that a device has been used in violation of the law, the student may be referred to law enforcement.